POTS Syndrome – A Firsthand Tale of POTS Symptoms Unnoticed

 The Evasive Diagnosis

-Being rushed to the emergency room led to a typical dismissal of symptoms with a shrug and recommendation based on an assumption of simple dehydration.
-A tough situation – but what can you expect when every trained ER vitals test appears normal outside of an “athletically low blood pressure”.
+A tough situation – but what can you expect when all tested ER vitals appear normal outside of an “athletically low blood pressure”.

 I knew at that moment that there was undeniably something more.